wtRinaldi/frontend-candidate/README.md

 ## Instructions

 Implement a simple application to search for people.
-This will involve two main screens; the search screen and the details screen.
-Data will be retrieved making use of an API (see details below).
-Basic screen structure should align with provided design mockups (see details below)
+This will involve two main screens: the search screen and the details screen.
+Data will be retrieved making use of an [API](#api) (see details below).
+Basic screen structure should align with provided [design mockups](#design-mockups) (see details below).

 ### Search screen

 Implement a form that allows the user to search for people.
 Add form controls to filter/search by name and by their favorite color.
 The name control should be a text input and the favorite color control should be a dropdown with the option values of `blue`, `red`, and `green`.
 Add a button to execute the search, and also allow them to search by pressing enter in the name input control.

-Display the search results on the page in _cards_ (see design mockups) that display the person's name.
+Display the search results on the page in _cards_ (see [design mockups](#design-mockups)) that display the person's name.
 A user can click on a result card, which should take them to a details page for that person.
 Handle the scenario where no search results are found too.

 ### Details screen